10 Best Vegan Leather Handbag Brands To Elevate Your Style

 • Washable paper - FSC trees can be used to create washable paper, a recyclable and biodegradable alternative to leather.

 The most commonly used (and less sustainable) alternatives to leather include PVC and PU.
-These are not ideal as, although they still have a far reduced impact compared to animal-derived materials, they require fossil fuel extraction and do not biodegrade.
+These materials are not ideal because, although they impact the environment less than animal-derived materials, they still rely on fossil fuels and do not biodegrade..
 However, you can get recycled PU leather which doesn't require extracting new fossil fuels, hugely reducing its environmental impact.

 Materials: Piñatex® (Pineapple leather), MIRUM®, cork, PU, BioVeg